PhilipHarney/fgscripts/pathfinder/effect/Smite Evil/Readme.md

 6. Use *Effect Target* option for both effects to target the **Smite Evil** target
 7. Ensure that the third effect is only ON when attacking your **Smite Evil** target.
 This can be toggled in the expanded effects view of the Combat Tracker.

+You don't need to worry about adding the additional damage vs. undead, outsiders & dragons manually thanks to the 2nd effect (*Smite Special*).
+It will auto-expire after the first time you roll damage vs. a relevant target, and will stick around until you get that damage roll - even if you hit other opponents in the meantime.

 ## NOTE:
 - The bonus DMG value in these effects is supposed to be equal to a characters Paladin Level.
 However, Fantasy Grounds does not have any "Level" parameter.
 As a result, ensuring that the Smite Evil damage value is correct for both effects is something that needs to be updated as part of the Level Up process, and should be checked before using these effects.
 - If the target does not have any DR, you can just ignore the third effect.